daniels1199/SpiderGame_java/README.txt

-This GUI is very very simple!
+This Desktop GUI is very very simple!

-Just push the arrows on your keyboard to moviment the Spider Man, that's it, thx!
+Just push the arrows in your keyboard to moviment the Spider Man, that's it, thx!